MIDI 2.0

 MIDI 2.0 Compatible Products

-We will introduce products that are compatible with MIDI 2.0 as of December 2024.
+This section introduces products that are compatible with MIDI 2.0 as of December 2024.

 • Roland A-88MKII